-This humble little blueberry cake also dresses up nicely as a luscious comfort food dessert when served warm from the oven with warm vanilla custard.
+This humble little blueberry cake also dresses up nicely as a luscious comfort food dessert.
+Try serving it warm from the oven with warm vanilla custard.

 If you liked this simple cake, there are plenty more ideas like this in our Cakes and Pies Category.

 There’s also a Lemon Blueberry Drizzle Cake version of this recipe which is incredibly delicious.
 Be sure to check that one out too.

 Love homemade cakes from scratch?
 We’ve put together a collection of the 25 Most Baked Cakes of the last 12 years on Rock Recipes.
 You are sure to find several to love.

 For a more traditional Newfoundland pudding recipe, you may want to try our decades old family recipe for Figgy Duff.

 You can easily substitute blueberries in that recipe too, as we very often do.